New: Rhodes 2026 Local Travel Guide – Skip the tourist traps → Learn More

 ⭐ Agia Agathi — Soft Sand at Zero Cost

-Most beautiful beach in rhodes without any sunbeds, toilets, bars - locals sit on the far edges where the sand is soft and beautiful.
+One of the most beautiful beaches in Rhodes, with no permanent sunbeds, toilets, or bars — locals sit on the far edges where the sand is soft and peaceful.

 ⭐ Fourni Beach — Wild, Raw & Completely Free